Table of Contents[Hide][Show]

 jetBlue allows one carry-on bag and one personal item onboard at no charge.
 The personal item must fit under the seat in front of you, and the carry-on bag must be stowed in the overhead bin.

-jetBlue Carry-On Size (Dimensions)
+jetBlue Carry-On Dimensions

-jetBlue’s size requirements for a carry-on are 22″ x 14″ x 9″ (58 x 35 x 23 cm).
+jetBlue’s size requirements for a carry-on are 22 x 14 x 9 inches (58 x 35 x 23 cm).
+Personal items must not exceed 17 x 13 x 8 inches (43 x 33 x 20 cm).

-However, by the time you get to either of these locations, it may be too late.
 If your bag is too big, you will have to check it (and possibly pay a fee), so it’s better always to know your bag size and the airline size restrictions in advance.

 Carry-On Weight Limit